sbenchik/Codex/README.md

 * Tabs
 * Embedded terminal
 * Find and Replace
+* File tree sidebar widget

 Features in development are:
 * Snippet support
-* File tree sidebar thingy
+* Opening files from the file tree
 * Support for different colorschemes

 # Installation